common sense and Common Ground are surprisingly uncommon

 - We do more on-the-ground work.
 It is more difficult and more expensive, but has greater impact and helps move us toward our goals of new partnerships, new tools and new information.

-- We take on difficult projects and risk trying new methods.
+- We take on difficult projects and risk trying new methods, bringing a "can-do" attitude to all of our work.
 Sometimes these are issues that other organizations have given up on.
-Sometimes tying to build new partnerships doesn't work.
+Sometimes trying to build new partnerships doesn't work.
 Sometimes even the best volunteers flake out.
 Sometimes restoration work takes longer to complete than expected or gets hit with big weather events mess up our "best laid plans."
 We expect to fail sometimes - it is an important part of the learning process.
 Many funders and donors are uncomfortable with this.
 But this is precisely how innovation, learning, creating, progress, ingenuity - all those words we adore - happen.
+Ingenuity is something that our society prides itself on.
+We walk the talk.

 In sum, innovation is more than a buzzword at the Institute.
 We put innovation into sturdy boots and go out into the world listening to people, getting our hands dirty, wading into beaver ponds, whatever it takes.